NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Results

 \subsection{Comparison to existing joint and covariate-dependent approaches}

-The performance of NExON-Bayes is then compared against two other models that are representative of the methodology incorporated into our proposal.
-The first is the \textit{covariate dependent graphical estimation} model (covdepGE) of Helwig et al. (2024) \cite{helwig2024algorithm}, which models the precision matrix as a function of the covariate.
+The performance of NExON-Bayes is then compared against three other models that are representative of, or similar to, the methodology incorporated into our proposal.
+The first is the \textit{covariate dependent graphical estimation} model (covdepGE) of \cite{helwig2024algorithm}, which models the precision matrix as a function of the covariate.
 This approach models the dependence on the covariate via the entries of the precision matrix directly, rather than via the PPI of each edge (as is done in NExON-Bayes).
-The second approach is the \textit{Bayesian Joint Spike-and-Slab Graphical Lasso} (SSJGL) of Li et al. (2024) \cite{Li2019}, which treats the networks as exchangeable, thereby ignoring any inherent ordering among them.
+The second approach is the \textit{Bayesian Joint Spike-and-Slab Graphical Lasso} (SSJGL) of \cite{Li2019}, which treats the networks as exchangeable, thereby ignoring any inherent ordering among them.
 Both of these models are extensions of the graphical spike-and-slab model and use a deterministic inference procedure, as in NExON-Bayes.
+Lastly, the third is the \textit{multiple graphical horseshoe} (mGHS) of \cite{Busatto02102025}, which treats networks exchangeably and uses a horseshoe prior on precision matrix entries along with an MCMC algorithm.